Barf Bucket Traverse

 Walk off to the back, and then carefully around to the right.
 You might wander a bit your first time.

 Mostly smaller cams and nuts.
-Can use a No. 3 Camalot near end of traverse.
-This will increase drag, but make an inexperienced second much happier.
+You can use a #3 Camalot near end of traverse.
+This will increase drag but make an inexperienced second much happier.

 |Comments on Barf Bucket Traverse